alexpieper/Chess_rating_prediction/README.md

 ___
 ## Dataset
 the raw dataset for this project can be downloaded at [lichess.org](https://database.lichess.org).\
 They save all the games played on the site and make it openly available in the common chess notation PGN.
-This is basically a list of games, as describe on the above linked page.\
+This is basically a list of games, as described on the above linked page.\
-Even compressed, the data of one month is ~33 GB (~100.000.000 games), which is why a lot of optimization in the processing of this data takes place.\
+Even compressed, the data of one month is ~33 GB (~100.000.000 games), which is why a lot of optimization in the processing of this data takes place.

 ___